Our research team come from a variety of clinical and academic backgrounds, bringing a wealth of experience in their

 Wendy Swann – Research Manager

-Wendy oversees the running of the research office and is responsible for commercial clinical trials and grant application finances.
-She is also involved in developing research champions, recruiting patient research ambassadors and service user involvement in research.
+Wendy oversees the running of the research office and is also lead for commercial clinical trials and grant application finances.
+She is also involved with research champions and service user involvement.
+Wendy holds a diploma in clinical research.

 Telephone: 0114 2716605